celliern/triflow/source_doc/source/installation.rst

 External requirements
 ---------------------

-This library is written for python >= 3.6, and I recommend to install it via Anaconda3_ : this is a full python distribution including a scientific-oriented IDE, the main scientific python libraries and the Jupyter project.

-The library is based on Theano, thus extra dependecies like fortran and C compiler are needed, see Theano install page for extra informations:
+This library is written for python >= 3.5, and the library is based on Theano, thus extra dependencies like fortran and C compiler are needed, see Theano install page for extra informations:

 http://deeplearning.net/software/theano/install.html

+Because of these compiled-based dependencies, it can be useful to use `Anaconda3`_ to install Theano.

 via PyPI
 ---------